 For instance, you may be required to use your debit card several times or agree to receive monthly statements electronically and pay bills online.

 If you’re able and willing to save with those terms, you’ll be putting your hard-earned cash to work in a low-risk way.

 4. Switch to an Online-Only Bank

-Unlike brick-and-mortar banks, an online bank doesn’t have to pay costly rent or other location fees.
-As such, they can focus on offering higher interest rates on their products and investing in new digitally-focused solutions for customers.
+They can focus on offering higher interest rates on their products and investing in new digitally focused solutions for customers.

-For instance, as an online-only operation, Ally Bank was one of the first institutions to offer a voice-activated banking service, Ally Assist, with new disruptive technologies expected in the coming months.
-While Ally Assist doesn’t automatically increase savings, it’s a great resource for monitoring your spending and transactions to keep your budget on track!
+For instance, as an online-only operation, Ally Bank was one of the first institutions to offer a voice-activated banking service.

-Ultimately, while stashing that extra cash on a regular basis is an important building block to being a smart saver, it’s important to know what tools your financial institution offers to help your savings grow.
+Ultimately, while stashing that extra cash regularly is an important building block to being a smart saver, it’s important to know what tools your financial institution offers to help your savings grow.

 Staying on top of the rates your accounts offer and taking advantage of the right digital savings tools can help you reach your financial goals faster.